-As a life coach, I work with a lot of people who want to feel more fulfilled in their job (and life, for that matter).
-When I question them further, however, it turns out that the word “fulfillment” is often hard to define.
+As a life coach, I work with people who want to feel more content in their job and home life.
+However, when I question them deeper about what that looks like for them, oftentimes they struggle to define the word “fulfillment.”

-So what is job fulfillment, then?
-What makes you feel energized and motivated and deeply satisfied in your career?
+So what is job fulfillment?
+What makes you feel motivated and deeply satisfied in your career?
 Is it using your strengths?
 Doing work you enjoy?
-Being part of a team?
+Being part of a team that functions well together.
 Becoming financially independent.

 Fulfillment comes from helping others in a meaningful way.

-- The “meaningful way” part is where many people get tripped up, but it’s also the place where you can really personalize this concept.
-Perhaps you already work at a place that’s helping improve lives or solve problems in some way, but you don’t feel personally invested in the company’s mission.
-Or maybe you don’t get to work directly with the people you’re helping, so you never see the final impact of your work.
-Even if you logically know that you’re making a difference for someone, if it doesn’t feel meaningful to you, then you ultimately won’t get that sense of fulfillment.
+- The “meaningful way” component is where many people make mistakes, but it’s also an opportunity to personalize the concept.
+Even if you work for a company that is helping improve lives or solve problems, you may not feel emotionally attached to the company’s mission.
+If you never get to see the people you help or the final impact of your work, it can be difficult to feel fulfilled in your job.
+Even if you know that you’re making a difference for someone, it might not feel meaningful to you without seeing the results firsthand.

-- How invested do you feel in your company or team’s big-picture mission?
+- Do you feel passionate about your company or team’s goals?

-- How often do you get to see or experience the results of your work?
+- Do you ever get to see or experience the results of your work?

-- How much interaction do you have with your teammates, clients, customers, or end users
+- How often do you talk to your teammates, clients, customers, or end users?

-- Where in your life do you feel most energized, valuable, or satisfied?
+- What are the areas of your life where you feel most energized, valuable, or satisfied?

-Ask Gerri Elliott how her job impacts others!
+Find out from Gerri Elliott how her job makes a difference in the lives of others!